wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/2-understand-permissions-consent.md

 Microsoft identity platform supports two types of permissions: delegated permissions and application permissions.

 - Delegated permissions are used by apps that have a signed-in user present.
-These permissions are provided to the application by the user so the app can do actions on behalf of the user.
-This doesn't give permissions to the app, instead the user is simply allowing the app to act on behalf of the user with the user's permissions.
+These permissions are provided to the application by the user so the app can perform actions on their behalf.
+This doesn't give permissions to the app, instead the user is simply allowing the app to act on their behalf using their permissions.
 - Application permissions, are used by apps that run without a signed-in user present.

 The other units in this module will explore both delegated and application permissions in depth.